Shirakumo/lichat-tcp-server/README.md

 ## Also See

+* [lichat-protocol](https://shirakumo.org/projects/lichat-protocol) The Lichat protocol specification.
 * [lichat-serverlib](https://shirakumo.org/projects/lichat-serverlib) An agnostic implementation of the server-side protocol.
-* [lichat-tcp-server](https://shirakumo.org/projects/lichat-tcp-server) A basic, threaded, TCP-based implementation of a Lichat server.
 * [lichat-tcp-client](https://shirakumo.org/projects/lichat-tcp-client) A basic, threaded, TCP-based implementation of a Lichat client.